wallytutor/Taskforce.jl/README.md

 # Taskforce.jl

-Helpers for managing projects and processing results from scientific software
+Helpers for managing projects and processing results from scientific software.